 We’ve type of gone from one extreme to the other here, from talking about the much more traditional Gaggia Classic and Rancilio Silvia to talking about the Sage Bambino Plus.

-So on the positive side of this, you get some perfect user friendly features from this machine, but on the undesirable side, unlike more traditional machines, this isn’t a machine you’re going to be able to tinker with over the years to maintain or repair it.
+So on the positive side of this, you get some fantastic user friendly features from this machine, but on the unwanted side, unlike more traditional machines, this isn’t a machine you’re going to be able to tinker with over the years to maintain or repair it.
 If it breaks after the two year refund or replace warranty, the chances are you’ll end up skipping it and buying another machine.

 As this machine features the newer thermoJet water heater as the Barista Pro and Barista Touch, it’s ready to rock & roll in 3 seconds, steam is ready almost instantly, the steam wand auto purges, you can steam manually or let the machine do it for you automatically.